 As per State Regulations 333 CMR 10.08(3)(f) and further outlined below, individuals maintaining a valid Massachusetts Pesticide Credential must be recertified every three-years.
-The following list includes those individuals whose three year recertification period ends no later than 07/01/2013 and who were sent an audit letter by mail in May of 2013.
+The following list includes those individuals whose three year recertification period ends no later than 07/01/2014 and who were sent an audit letter by mail in April of 2014.
 If your name is on the list, please check to see that your audit was submitted and that you do not owe any additional contact hours.
-If you need an additional copy of your 2013 Recertification/Audit Form, please call Hoang Vo at 617-626-1818 or email to Hoang.Vo@state.ma.us.
+If you need an additional copy of your 2014 Recertification/Audit Form, please contact Hoang Vo at 617-626-1818 or email to Hoang.Vo@state.ma.us.

 Your Recertification Requirements

 The Massachusetts regulations for licensing both pesticide applicators and pesticide dealers require all certified and licensed pesticide applicators and licensed dealers to be re-certified every three years either by re-examination or attendance at pre-approved recertification training programs a.k.a. continuing education workshops.

 Licensed pesticide applicators are required to attend six (6) hours of recertification classes in a three year period.
 Certified applicators, both commercial and private, are required to attend twelve (12) hours of recertification classes PER CATEGORY for each three year period in which the particular certification category is maintained.
 Licensed pesticide dealers are required to attend three (3) hours of recertification classes in a three year period.

 Your Recertification Due Date

 The Department no longer completes the Audits for Recertification on the exact third anniversary of Massachusetts pesticide licensure.
 Some years ago, the recertification and audit process was revised; such that, all three-year recertification cycles end on June 30th or July 1st in the third-year of the three year recertification period.
 As a result, all licensees are Audited for recertification in the same time period and new licensees are actually given a little extra-time.